China's Wuhan reports first coronavirus cluster since lifting of lockdown

 Northeastern Jilin province, which on Saturday reported a cluster of infections in one of its cities, Shulan, reported three additional local cases.

-Shulan has been marked a high-risk area, the only place in China with that designation so far, after all cities in the country were declared as low-risk days earlier.
+Shulan has been marked a high-risk area, the only place in China currently with that designation.

+“We’re now in a ‘war-time’ mode,” said Jin Hua, mayor of Shulan, which until the weekend had reported no local cases for more than 70 days.

+Shulan has imposed a lockdown on its 600,000 residents since the weekend, with just one member of a household being allowed out each day to buy necessities.

-One of the three cases confirmed in the province on May 10 was from Shulan.
+One of the three cases confirmed in the Jilin province on May 10 was from Shulan.

 The other two were from the city of Jilin uncovered through contact tracing of people who were in contact with earlier Shulan cases.

 Nearby Liaoning and Heilongjiang provinces each reported one case, adding to worries about a resurgence of the outbreak in the region.